The New Navy Hill

 Here’s what you’ll find in the new Navy Hill.

-We’ll create 2,500 new housing units - plus more than 680 affordable units within the neighborhood and around downtown.
+We’ll create 2,500 new housing units - plus more than 680 affordable units within the neighborhood and in the city.
 That’s the largest private commitment to affordable housing in Richmond’s history.
 Navy Hill will be rich in economic and cultural diversity.

 We’ll replace the dilapidated Coliseum with a 17,500-seat facility that will quickly become the center of Virginia’s sports and entertainment universe—attracting sought-after concerts and sporting events that currently have no place to go in Richmond.
 Ours would be the largest arena in Virginia.